 From Pioneers To A Pilgrim On The Rocks / But Without The $ Rolls $

-While still in Cleveland musician-Dennis and a group of his hometown friends formed a band and called themselves, “The Pilgrims” Perhaps the name was fortuitous for they seemed aptly named.
-Playing around … those places and in those times… in Detroit’s musical history?
+Bears repeating … Cleveland musician-Dennis and a group of his hometown friends formed a band and called themselves, “The Pilgrims”.
+Perhaps the name was fortuitous for they seemed aptly named.
+Playing around … those places and in those times … in Detroit’s musical history?
 It was, “Priceless”, Dennis said.

-But, “the baptism-by-fire” of Dennis was via the originators of rock, the BLUESMASTERS themselves.
-Hard learned but lovingly taught lessons that included the age-old Oral Tradition of “Good, good.
+But, Dennis’ “Baptism-by-fire” was via some of the originators of rock … the BLUESMASTERS themselves.
+Hard-learned but lovingly-taught lessons included the age-old Oral Tradition of “Good, good.
 Alrighty, now try it this way”.
-Those teachings… brought home … from Dennis’ days of playing around the Detroit/ Windsor area… showered him with inspiration.
-He wanted to learn as much as he could… whenever he would… come across someone who should offer.
+Those teachings … brought home … from Dennis’ days of playing around the Detroit/ Windsor area… showered him with inspiration.
+He wanted to learn as much as he could … whenever he would … come across someone who should offer.
 And they did offer … often … and he learned.
 (Boy, did Den learn!)

+“I Got a Booking Way Cross Town”, (to reference a song title).
 Managing some of the band’s bookings was CKLW Program Director Dave Shaffer.
 He had them backing up many groups LIVE.
-To list just a few here… The Supremes, Four Tops, Temptations, The Isley Brothers, Mary Wells, Shirley Ellis, Marvin Gaye, Smokey Robinson, Little Eva, Bobby Vee, Gary “U.S.” Bonds, Ronnie & The Daytonas, Mitch Ryder & The Detroit Wheels, Bobby Rydell, Bobbie Martin, Del Shannon, Dobie Gray, Freddie Cannon, Chuck Berry, Little Richard.
+To list just a few here … The Supremes, Four Tops, Temptations, The Isley Brothers, Mary Wells, Shirley Ellis, Marvin Gaye, Smokey Robinson, Little Eva, Bobby Vee, Gary “U.S.” Bonds, Ronnie & The Daytonas, Mitch Ryder & The Detroit Wheels, Bobby Rydell, Bobbie Martin, Del Shannon, Dobie Gray, Freddie Cannon, Chuck Berry, Little Richard.
 By the way, Detroit is where Dennis first began his fellowship with popular onair personality Larry Morrow (aka “The Duker” on CKLW).
 When Larry later came to Cleveland … Dennis did more than a couple of music-related “Morrow Happenin’s” (including a Morrow marriage).